rye-com/n8n-nodes-rye/README.md

 The typical checkout flow involves these steps:

 1. **Create a Checkout Intent** with a product URL and buyer details
-2. **Poll for Status** until the checkout reaches `awaiting_confirmation` state
+2. **Poll for State** until the checkout reaches `awaiting_confirmation` state
 3. **Confirm the Checkout** with a payment token
-4. **Poll for Status** again until the checkout reaches `completed` state
+4. **Poll for State** again until the checkout reaches `completed` state

-### Using the Get Status Operation with Polling
+### Using the Get State Operation with Polling

-The "Get Status" operation includes automatic polling functionality to wait for the checkout to reach a terminal state.
+The "Get State" operation includes automatic polling functionality to wait for the checkout to reach a terminal state.

 #### Polling Parameters

-- **Enable Polling**: When enabled, the node automatically retries checking the status
+- **Enable Polling**: When enabled, the node automatically retries checking the state
 - **Max Attempts**: Maximum number of times to check (default: 20).
 Note: Some merchants may take up to 45 minutes to process.
 - **Initial Interval (Seconds)**: Starting wait time (default: 5 seconds)
 - **Max Interval (Seconds)**: Maximum wait time between attempts (default: 60 seconds)